Harold Blair: Singing career

 He entered the Melba Conservatorium in Melbourne in 1945 and earned a Diploma of Music with honours in 1949.
 In 1950, Blair was invited to study in the United States by the noted African-American singer Todd Duncan.
 Blair studied at the Juilliard School, New York.
-While in New York he sang in a church in Harlem, and entered into their community life.
+While in New York he sang in a church in Harlem.

 In 1951, the Australian Broadcasting Commission offered Blair a three-year singing contract, commencing with an extensive tour to celebrate 50 years of Federation.
 At least one critic disapproved of the ABC's lionizing an unproven performer, but Henri Penn, his accompanist throughout the tour, was generally praised.

 His repertoire consisted largely of European classical pieces in their original tongue — German lieder, Italian opera, and French art songs, as well as works in English by Handel and Southern spirituals.
-He also introduced traditional Aboriginal songs — "Nananala Kututja" ("O God, Stay With Us Always"), "Maranoa Lullaby" (arranged by Dr. H. O. Lethbridge, of Narrandera and Arthur S. Leam of Wagga), "Jabin Jabin" and other traditional songs, but admitted he most enjoyed singing "Aba Daba Honeymoon" with his wife Dorothy.
+He also introduced traditional Aboriginal songs — "Nananala Kututja" ("O God, Stay With Us Always", arranged by Rev R. M. Trudinger), "Maranoa Lullaby" and "Jabbin Jabbin" (arranged by Dr. H. O. Lethbridge, of Narrandera and Arthur S. Loam of Wagga), and other traditional songs, but admitted he most enjoyed singing "Aba Daba Honeymoon" with his wife Dorothy.

 He cancelled his 41st concert in the series, at City Hall, Brisbane, due to a heavy cold but, though suffering laryngitis, gave a good concert at Maryborough three weeks later.
 He then returned to Brisbane, but was not in good voice. and gave up public appearances, at least temporarily, to concentrate on studying.

 Having broken the contract, he was prohibited from singing professionally for three years.
 Discouraged, Blair sought other work including working for a hardware store.

 He expressed an interest in education and was taken on as a teacher at Ringwood Technical School.
 He later became a teacher at the Conservatorium in Melbourne, and served on the Aboriginal Arts Board.

-Coincident with the ABC's 1951 tour was the variety spectacular Out of the Dark – An Aboriginal Moomba, celebrating Victoria's 100-year jubilee, in which Blair, as well as Doug Nicholls, Bill Onus, and Georgia Lee participated.
+Coincident with the ABC's 1951 tour was the variety spectacular Out of the Dark – An Aboriginal Moomba, produced by leaders of the Australian Aborigines' League Doug Nicholls and Bill Onus and programmed as part of Melbourne's jubilee festival, with Blair and Georgia Lee as feature artists.
 This show, directed by Irene Mitchell, toured much of country Victoria to good reviews.